nais/texas/README.md

 ## Supported providers

-Texas is currently tailored for use with a subset of authorizations servers and providers, namely:
+Texas is currently tailored for use with a subset of authorization servers and providers, namely:

 - [Entra ID (formerly known as Azure AD)](https://learn.microsoft.com/en-us/entra/identity-platform/v2-overview)
 - [ID-porten](https://docs.digdir.no/docs/idporten/idporten/idporten_overordnet.html)